kks32/phd-thesis-template/README.md

 *   `twoside` or `oneside`: This is especially useful for printing double side (twoside) or single side.

-*   `printmode`: Supports PrintMode and Online Version with different page margins and hyperlink styles.
+*   `print`: Supports Print and Online Version with different page margins and hyperlink styles.
-    Use `printmode` in the options to activate Print Version with appropriate margins and page layout and view    styles.
+    Use `print` in the options to activate Print Version with appropriate margins and page layout and view styles.
     Leaving the options field blank will activate Online version.

 *   `index`: Including this option in `\documentclass` build the index, which you can put at the and of the thesis.